-Are you on foursquare?
-(Yes, it’s spelled with all lowercase letters.)
-Anyway, foursquare is getting to be more of a mainstream social app with each passing day.
-Launched in early 2009, foursquare now boasts an impressive 20 million members worldwide, with over 2 billion total check-ins and millions more added daily.
+Are you on Foursquare?
+Anyway, Foursquare is getting to be more of a mainstream social app with each passing day.
+Launched in early 2009, Foursquare now boasts an impressive 20 million members worldwide, with over 2 billion total check-ins and millions more added daily.

 After getting established, make sure you’ve uploaded a nice banner graphic (like we did) and profile image to go along with your compelling page description text.
 It is compelling, right?